-The Recycle Bin icon in Windows is set to display different icons when it is full and when it is empty automatically.
-If you find that when your Recycle Bin in Windows 11/10 does not refresh but shows the same icon, irrespective of whether it is empty or full, here are some troubleshooting steps you can try.
+The Recycle Bin icon in Windows automatically displays different icons when it is full and when it is empty.
+If you find that your Recycle Bin in Windows does not refresh but shows the same icon, irrespective of whether it is empty or full, here are some troubleshooting steps you can try.
 Hopefully, one of these should help you.

 If your Recycle Bin icon does not refresh automatically in Windows 11/10, then here are a few things you could try: